-- 98. IMPORTANCE.
-Military rock-climbing provides a means for operating on rugged mountainous terrain or shores.
-In such terrain there are two adversaries-the enemy and, often more of a foe, the mountain.
-Specialized men and equipment must be used to combat the mountain successfully. - 99.
-HOW IT IS USED.
-Soldiers skilled in military rock-climbing can perform many essential missions in rugged country.
-They can serve as guides, rock engineers, observers, snipers, scouts, patrol members, and assault team members. - 100.
-EFFECT ON DEPLOYMENT.
+94. IMPORTANCE.
+Military rock-climbing provides a means for operating on rugged mountainous terrain.
+In such terrain there are two adversaries-the enemy and the mountain.
+Specialized men and equipment must be used in order to combat the mountain successfully.

+95. HOW IT IS USED.
+Soldiers skilled in military rock-climbing can perform many essential missions in difficult terrain.
+They can serve as guides, observers, snipers, and as patrols, security elements, and assault team members.

+96. EFFECT ON DEPLOYMENT.
 An estimate of friendly or enemy capabilities in rugged terrain is possible only if the higher commanders are thoroughly familiar with the capabilities of the rock-climber.
 All officers who are to operate in mountainous terrain must be oriented in this respect.
-As many officers as possible, and at least one per company, should become expert climbers.
+As many officers as possible, at least one per company, should become expert climbers.

-101. TRAINING REQUIREMENTS. a.
+97. TRAINING REQUIREMENTS. a.
 Specialists.
-Units preparing for operations in mountainous terrain should have climbing specialists in each unit down to and including the company.
-They will usually function as teams of two men.
+Troops preparing for operations in mountainous terrain should have climbing specialists in each unit down to and including the company.
+They will usually function as teams of three, occasionally of two men.
 The men must have reasonable athletic ability, normal resourcefulness, mental toughness a little higher than normal, and no great fear of height.
 Prospective climbing experts should be selected with care.

 b.
 Semitrained climbers.
 Preparation for mountain operations is not complete until the unit commander knows how all his men will react to exposure to height and to the out-of-the-ordinary muscular effort.
-A few hours' climbing for all men provides a valuable index to each man's future reaction to combat.
+A few hours of climbing for all men provide a valuable index to each man's future reaction to combat.
 Each man is exposed to unknown, and therefore frightening, danger.
-Fear of falling is a basic instinct, and may be as hard to fend as fear of enemy fire.
-Analysis of the man's reaction will enable the commander to place those who will be stopped by fear of either fire or falling in a position where they will not jeopardize safety of the unit.
-Special training aids for troops are described in section IX.
+Fear of falling is a basic instinct, and may be as hard to overcome as fear of enemy fire.
+Analysis of the man's reaction m height will enable the commander to place those who ar not overcome the fear of falling in a position where they will not jeopardize the safety of the unit.